kevlu8/int0x80.ca/blogs/chess-engines/8-pvs.md

 Optimally, the first move we search should be the best move.
 Obviously, this isn't always the case, but the first move we search is usually a pretty decent move.
 So, we can use this to our advantage.

 Once we search the first move, we can use the result to set a smaller search window for the next moves.
-This way, we can search the first move with a larger window, and then search the other moves with a smaller window.
 If it then turns out that there is a better move, we can re-search the move with the full size window.

+In more fancy terms, for each move after the first, we attempt to *prove* that the move is worse than the current best move by running a null-window search with bounds $(-\alpha - 1, -\alpha)$.
+If the result is less than or equal to alpha, we know that the move is indeed worse than the current best move, and we can continue on to the next move.
+However, if the result is greater than alpha, we have to re-search the move with the full window $(-\beta, -\alpha)$ to get an accurate score.

 ```cpp
 Move m = NullMove;